Vintage Turquoise Bracelet

 "Are you wondering why this item is not described as Native American?
 You can find the answer by clicking here."

 The band of four triangular sterling silver wires allows air flow between the bracelet and the wrist making it cooler to wear than a solid band.

 An avid Native American jewelry and artifact collector lived by the ocean in southern California.
 When he passed away, he left the fruits of his passion to his son.
 After a few years, his son lovingly chose a few sentimental pieces to remind him of his dad and sent the rest to us to find new homes for his dad's treasures.
 You will find some of his items in the Vintage Shop and some that we couldn't verify as Native American made, in the Bargain Barn.
 They are unique pieces wherever they landed.

 NOTE: Items in our Vintage Shop are either USED or NEW.
 They might come from inheritances, estate sales, private collections, and store liquidations.
 Many items are brand new (NOS, New Old Stock) and in perfect condition while others may show tarnish, scratches and other signs of use.
 Major issues will be described in detail and shown in photos.
 Vintage Shop items are sold as described and are not returnable.

-is associated with the sky, and bringing sky energy to earth.
-It is known as a
+with the sky, and bringing sky energy to earth.
+It is known as a master healer

-master healer stone as it is believed to help speed the healing process.
-It is
+stone as it is believed to help speed the healing process.
+It is also thought

-also thought that turquoise can help promote honest and clear communication from
+that turquoise can help promote honest and clear communication from the heart.

 Why isn't this item called Native American?